docknetwork/crypto-wasm-ts/README.md

 For a complete example, see [these tests](./tests/composite-proofs/saver.spec.ts)

-Similarly, for bound checks, use `Statement.boundCheckProverFromSetupParamRefs` and `Statement.boundCheckVerifierFromSetupParamRefs`.
+Similarly, for bound checks, use `Statement.boundCheckLegoProverFromSetupParamRefs` and `Statement.boundCheckVerifierFromSetupParamRefs`.
 For complete example, see [these tests](./tests/composite-proofs/bound-check.spec.ts)

 ### Working with messages as JS objects